Aircraft

 A development of the Hawker Hart, the Osprey performed fighter and reconnaissance roles for the Navy.
 The Osprey joined the Fleet Air Arm in 1932.
 By mid-1935 several ships of the Second Cruiser Squadron of the Home Fleet had Ospreys and Ajax probably commissioned with two in April 1935.
 One had the identifier K3638 and makes it a Osprey 111 of which a batch of 39 were built in 1934.
 There were further small batches before the Mk 1V when 26 were built in 1935.
 Modifications to the Osprey 111 saw stainless steel tubing to reduce corrosion and the fitment of a dinghy!

 Ajax is reported to have had probably more than one “aircraft” whilst undergoing work-up trials at Portland.
-She only had one catapult.
+She only had one catapult although she managed to launch two at the same time to undertake reconnaissance the harbour of Port Castries, St Lucia, which suggests perhaps she had two?
 One of the Ospreys had the aircraft Identifier D81 3638 – one photograph of this aircraft at Alexandria in 1935/36 shows it with wheels prior to floats being fitted.

 The First Commission Grippo Book mentions her aircraft only three times during the two years and all entries display a degree of cynicism!
 CLICK HERE for an account of the incidences.